 - How to Use Transparency Mode on AirPods Pro

 - Best AirPods 2 and AirPods Glowing Cases

 Did you buy the AirPods Pro?
 Or are you still using the original AirPods?
 What’s your experience been like?
-Share your feedback in the comments section or connect with us on Facebook, Twitter, and Instagram.
-Download our iOS App to read other useful tutorials on iOS 13.
+Share your feedback with us in the comment section.